Physlex/Physlex/README.md

        - Hi, I’m @Physlex or Alexander Willet, you can call me either.
     <br />
     <br />
-      - I’m interested in c++, 2d Arrays, program automation, saving data via a file system, organization, you name it and I have probably wanted to do it for a bit now.
+      - I’m interested in Video game development, competitive programming and data analysis.
     <br />
     <br />
-       - I’m currently learning: Intermediate level C++ (templates, advanced class structures, polymorphism, etc).
-Also, HTML5, CSS, C#.<br />
+       - I’m currently learning: Intermediate level C++ (inheriting a post-compiled value in a derived class from a base).
+Also, CSS, C#.<br />
     <br />
-       - I will soon be learning: Javascript, website design, python.
+       - I will soon be learning: Unity, Javascript, website design, python.
     <br />
     <br />
-       - I’m looking to collaborate on: Anything newbie friendly!
-Any excuse to read c++ or HTML is a big advantage.
+       - I’m looking to collaborate on: Non-complicated C++ programs.
+Any excuse to read C++ or professionally designed code is welcome.
     <br />
     <hr/>
   </p>